 At Colony, three dishes created by Executive Chef Massimo Pasquarelli with the ANAORI kakugama are featured in the restaurant’s new menu.
 They include: ANAORI Carbon Pu Walnut Bread, Ligurian Extra Virgin Olive Oil, Aged Balsamic Reduction; Black Vinegar Veal Ossobuco, braised in ANAORI Kagugama Carbon Pot; and ANAORI Kagugama Warm Chocolate Fondant, Organic Egg Mascarpone, Espresso Granita, Madagascar Vanilla Ice Cream.

-Award-winning cocktail bar Jigger & Pony launches ‘A Decent Menu’, the fourth in a series of annual themed menuzines, which offers over 20 cocktails ranging from redefined classics and signature tipples to punch bowls for sharing — all curated for the experience of reconnecting with others.
+Award-winning cocktail bar Jigger & Pony launches ‘A Decent Menu’, the fourth in a series of annual themed menuzines, which offers over 20 cocktails ranging from redefined classics and signature tipples to punch bowls for sharing.

 Humble kitchen ingredients take centre stage in A Decent Menu, a reminder that there is magic in the everyday.
 Think buttered popcorn, but better – so much better – in the Corn Colada that is a riff on the Piña Colada.